qdrant/landing_page/qdrant-landing/content/articles/cars-recognition.md

 ## Dataset
 In this tutorial, we will use the [Stanford Cars](https://pytorch.org/vision/main/generated/torchvision.datasets.StanfordCars.html) dataset.
-It has 16185 images of cars from 196 classes, and it is split to training and testing subsets with almost a 50-50% split.
+It has 16185 images of cars from 196 classes, and it is split into training and testing subsets with almost a 50-50% split.
-To make things even more interesting, however, we will first merge training and testing subsets, then we will split it into two again in such a way that the half of the 196 classes will be put into training set and the other half will be in the testing set.
+To make things even more interesting, however, we will first merge training and testing subsets, then we will split it into two again in such a way that the half of the 196 classes will be put into the training set and the other half will be in the testing set.
 This will let us test our model with samples from novel classes that it has never seen in the training phase, which is what supervised classification cannot achieve but similarity learning can.